gabrieletiboni/sb3-gym-interface/readme.md

 wandb.finish()
 ```
-Check out `train.py` for a complete example, and `train_random_envs.py` for an example with domain randomization at training time (requires [random-envs](https://github.com/gabrieletiboni/random-envs) repo).
+Check out `train.py` for a complete example, and `train_random_envs.py` for an example with domain randomization at training time (using [random-envs](https://github.com/gabrieletiboni/random-envs) repo).

 ## Citing
 If you use this repository, please consider citing the following work which inspired the creation of this repo and made use of it throughout the experiments.